.png)

 Copy the code displayed to you and paste it into

-.import requests = "<https://api-inference.huggingface.co/models/facebook/mbart-large-50-many-to-one-mmt>" API_URL = {"Authorization": "Bearer <your-api-token>"} headers def query(payload): = requests.post(API_URL, headers=headers, json=payload) response return response.json() = query({ output "inputs": "The answer to the universe is", })
+import requests API_URL = "<https://api-inference.huggingface.co/models/facebook/mbart-large-50-many-to-one-mmt>" headers = {"Authorization": "Bearer <your-api-token>"} def query(payload): response = requests.post(API_URL, headers=headers, json=payload) return response.json() output = query({ "inputs": "The answer to the universe is", })API_URLis the variable storing the link to the model API.headersis the variable storing your Hugging Face authorization token to use the API.- The

-function makes a POST request to the model API to translate a given input text and return the JSON output.
+queryfunction makes a POST request to the model API to translate a given input text and return the JSON output.

 Copy your

-file, copy and paste the following code to create a function of Step 3 that accepts a text in any language and translates it to English.import requests import os import json from datetime import datetime from dotenv import load_dotenv ".env") load_dotenv( = os.getenv("HUGGING_FACE_TOKEN") HUGGING_FACE_TOKEN = "<https://api-inference.huggingface.co/models/facebook/mbart-large-50-many-to-one-mmt>" API_URL = {"Authorization": f"Bearer {HUGGING_FACE_TOKEN}"} headers def translate(inputs): def query(payload): = requests.post(API_URL, headers=headers, json=payload) response return response.json() = query( output {"inputs": inputs, } )return output[0]["generated_text"]
+utilis.pyfile, copy and paste the following code to create a function of Step 3 that accepts a text in any language and translates it to English.import requests import os import json from datetime import datetime from dotenv import load_dotenv load_dotenv(".env") HUGGING_FACE_TOKEN = os.getenv("HUGGING_FACE_TOKEN") API_URL = "<https://api-inference.huggingface.co/models/facebook/mbart-large-50-many-to-one-mmt>" headers = {"Authorization": f"Bearer {HUGGING_FACE_TOKEN}"} def translate(inputs): def query(payload): response = requests.post(API_URL, headers=headers, json=payload) return response.json() output = query( { "inputs": inputs, } ) return output[0]["generated_text"]load_dotenv(".env")loads your.envfile, making it visible foros.getenv()to get the environment variable specified.- The

-function extracts the translated text. - Here is an example of how the
+translate()function takes input text, while thequeryfunction processes it and returns it in JSON.
+Finally, thetranslate()function extracts the translated text. - Here is an example of how the

-function works.
+translatefunction works.
 Copy and run the text below.

-= "संयुक्त राष्ट्र के प्रमुख का कहना है कि सीरिया में कोई सैन्य समाधान नहीं है" text translate(text) >>Output: 'The head of the UN says there is no military solution in Syria'
+text = "संयुक्त राष्ट्र के प्रमुख का कहना है कि सीरिया में कोई सैन्य समाधान नहीं है" translate(text) >>Output: 'The head of the UN says there is no military solution in Syria'

 Build the User Interface with Streamlit